JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2020-03-25-do-we-need-the-covid-to-reduce-our-impact-on-nature/index.md

 In [There’s an Epidemic That’s a Bigger Threat Than the Coronavirus, Dr. David L. Katz](https://heated.medium.com/theres-an-epidemic-that-s-a-bigger-threat-than-the-coronavirus-ce6e0697185b) reminds us that diet-related diseases kill thousands every year.

-> Poor overall diet quality is [the single leading cause of premature death in the United States today](https://www.nytimes.com/2019/08/26/opinion/food-nutrition-health-care.html), causing an estimated 500,000 or so deaths each year.
+> Poor overall diet quality is the single leading cause of premature death in the United States today (`https://www.nytimes.com/2019/08/26/opinion/food-nutrition-health-care.html`), causing an estimated 500,000 or so deaths each year.

 Did you know that?
 Do you think it is a fad?
 If so, why?
 I have been improving my diet for the past 10 years now and, not only did I lose a significant amount of weight, but also I learn to pick better sources: I choose the organic products rather the regular ones when it is something that is not produced in my area.
 I purchase food from local farmer markets, which I admit are numerous in the Rhone Valley.
 I refrain from purchasing goods in supermarkets whenever possible.